sof202/ChromOptimise/documentation/docs/ChromOptimise/Configuration-Files-Setup.md

 # this matters for your analysis, keep this at 1.
 export CHROMOSOME_IDENTIFIER=1

+# If you are running the script starting from script 7 (in which case this
+# master script is a little overkill), you need to input the number of states
+# you deem to be optimal.
+If starting on script <=6, this is not required
+export OPTIMUM_NUMBER_OF_STATES=

 # The following are the time you wish to allocate to each job (without this
 # jobs have no maximum walltime and can run forever).
 # Variables are numbered by their corresponding script number